zz2liu/RnaSeq-HpcPipelines/README.md

     ```sh
     # set up mappingDir and contrasts
     mappingDir="~/scratch60/Project_Test1M.bowtie2" #output directory of the mapping pipeline
-    contrasts="A-Ctrl,B-Ctrl,B-A"
+    contrasts="KD-Ctrl" #example of multiple contrasts: constrasts="A-Ctrl,B-Ctrl"
     ```
 - Run pipeline, output to a new folder under your mappingFolder
     ```sh
     # run pipeline, output to a new folder ./deseq2
     mkdir $mappingDir/deseq2; cd $_
-    prepare_pipelines
     deseq2ContrastBatch ../geneCount.csv ../sampleInfo.csv $contrasts
     ```
 #### Run your project
 - Set your mappingDir and contrasts as demonstrated in the example, replacing with your own setting after the `=`
-- Create/upload your own sampleInfo.csv file to your mappingDir (check the format in the pipeline document below)
+- Create/upload your own sampleInfo.csv file to your mappingDir (check the format in the pipeline document below): for example
+    ```sh
+    cd $mappingDir
+    ls -d Sample* > sampleInfo.csv
+    nano sampleInfo.csv
+    ```
+    Insert one line before the first; add a ,groupName to the end of each line.
+Then ctrl-x, y, enter.
+See an example file [here](sampleInfoExample.csv).

 - Run the pipeline the same as in example
-- Check the [FAQs](#faqs) if you want to download the results to your computer.
+- Download the results to your computer, as demonstrated in the mapping pipeline.

 #### Pipeline Document
 - Usage: `deseq2ContrastBatch <geneCountFile> <sampleInfoFile> <contrast1>[,<contrast2>[,...]]`
 - Arguments:
     - geneCountFile: a csv file with raw read counts of geneID x sampleName
     - sampleInfoFile: a csv file with sample info.
-The first three columns are required.
+The first two columns are required, and the first row will be ignored.
         - sampleName should match that of geneCountFile
-        - sampleShortName will be used in plots
         - sampleGroup will be used in a comparision/contrast.
     - a contrast: a comparison between two 'sampleGroup's in the format of groupNumerator-groupDenominator
 - Output: write to the current directory